lakpriya1s/lakpriya1s/README.md

 # Hi there, I'm Lakpriya Senevirathna 👋

 ## 🚀 About Me
-Experienced Software Engineer with a demonstrated history of working in the computer software industry.
+- Entrepreneur
+- Software Engineer

 ## 🎓 Education
 - BSc (Hons) in Statistics and Operations research